dys0602/dys0602/README.md

 ## Who Am I
 - 📊 I have double major in Statistics and IT Engineering.
-- 🌱 I’m currently learning Data Analysis, Image Processing.
+- 🌱 I’m currently learning Data Analysis, Data Visualization.
 - 🇰🇷 I live in Seoul, Korea.

 ## Experience